Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Observations and Data Analysis

 \subsection{Stellar Mass Estimation}

 We use the \textsc{cigale} code \citep{Burgarella2005,Noll2009,Boquien2019} to estimate the stellar masses by fitting the broadband spectral energy distribution (SED) composed of deblended stacked, model-based $ugrizJHK_{S}$ photometry.
 We performed SED fitting with both resolved and unresolved sources. \textsc{cigale} works by imposing a self-consistent energy balance constraint between different emission and absorption mechanisms across the EM spectrum.
 A large grid of models is computed and fitted to the data, allowing for an estimation of the star formation rate, stellar mass, and AGN contribution via a Bayesian-like analysis of the likelihood distribution.
 We use the $z_{\rm{ph}}$ values determined in \S\ref{sec:photoz} as input to \textsc{cigale} because \textsc{cigale} is not designed for $z_{\rm{ph}}$ inference, and indeed we found that the \textsc{cigale} photometric redshifts are much worse than the $z_{\rm{ph}}$ values using the method of \citet{Yang2017}.
 We caution that the resulting stellar mass uncertainties do not include the additional uncertainty from the covariance between redshift and stellar mass.
 However, the systematic uncertainties due to model choices typically dominate \citep{Ciesla2015,Boquien2019}.
+In addition, variability contributes additional uncertainty in the SED shape over the quoted deep field photometry given the non-simultaneity of the observations between bands.
+Therefore, we sum the RMS variation of the \emph{g}-band DES light curve in quadrature to the quoted photometric errors in the deep field photometric catalog in all bands.